22 Fun Things To Do In Mendoza, Argentina

 Visit the olive groves

 Wherever there are vineyards, there are beautiful olive groves.
-This goes for Italy, Israel, South Africa and even for Mendoza, Argentina.
-Here, you’ll be able to taste some delicious olives and olive oil which will be the perfect accompaniment to salads and bread.
-Quite a few vineyards also have their olive groves.
-Familia Zuccardi even allows you to pick your olives to create your bottle of olive oil!
+This goes for Italy, Israel, South Africa, and even Mendoza, Argentina.
+Here, you’ll be able to taste some delicious olives and olive oil, which will be the perfect accompaniment to salads and bread.

 Mendoza Argentina